Rise of Cyber Attacks on Education Sector: Reasons, Methods and Protection Tips

 Protecting cloud assets is often overlooked as part of the overall security strategy for educational institutions and others when drawing up their ransomware protection and recovery strategies.
 Most educational institutions are using some form of cloud Software-as-a-Service environments for campus email and file storage solutions.
 How can these be protected from the threat of ransomware?

 SpinOne helps educational institutions and other organizations protect their valuable cloud assets from modern ransomware threats.
-It uses artificial intelligence (AI) and machine learning (ML) to provide an agentless and fully automated ransomware protection framework and cuts downtime due to cloud ransomware to 2 hours, saving costs by up to 90%.
+It uses artificial intelligence (AI) and machine learning (ML) to provide an agentless and fully automated Google Workspace and Office 365 ransomware protection framework and cuts downtime due to cloud ransomware to 2 hours, saving costs by up to 90%.

 SpinOne uniquely helps protect businesses from the threat of double extortion used by Vice Society and others.
 Not only can it recover data from a ransomware attack, but it can also stop malicious processes.
 Therefore, it helps to minimize data leaks by malicious processes.
 Note the following features of SpinOne Ransomware Protection: